gitzilla404/APB-Protocol/README.md

 A busy signal to track access phase activity.

->> Testbench Description
+Testbench Description
 The testbench APB_Test performs:

-Clock generation with a 10ns period
+Clock generation with a 10ns period.

-Proper reset initialization
+Proper reset initialization.

-Defined APB read/write tasks (apb_write, apb_read) to simulate real transactions
+Defined APB read/write tasks (apb_write, apb_read) to simulate real transactions.

 Sample test cases:

-Write and read from valid addresses (e.g., 0x01, 0x10)
+Write and read from valid addresses (e.g., 0x01, 0x10).

-Read from an invalid address (0x20) to trigger an error (PSLVERR)
+Read from an invalid address (0x20) to trigger an error (PSLVERR).

-Waveform dump using $dumpfile and $dumpvars for analysis in GTKWave
+Waveform dump using $dumpfile and $dumpvars for analysis in GTKWave.

->> Files Included
+Files Included
-apb.v – Main APB Verilog module (slave-side behavior and FSM logic)
+apb.v – Main APB Verilog module (slave-side behavior and FSM logic).

-testbench.v – Testbench to simulate and validate APB functionality
+testbench.v – Testbench to simulate and validate APB functionality.

-apb_test.vcd – Waveform dump file for GTKWave (generated after simulation)
+apb_test.vcd – Waveform dump file for GTKWave (generated after simulation).

->> How to Run
+How to Run
 Copy both apb.v and testbench.v into your simulator (e.g., EDA Playground, ModelSim, or Icarus Verilog).

 Compile and run the testbench.

 Open apb_test.vcd in GTKWave to visualize signal transitions and verify correctness.